 Tikanga setting: Mahana is guided by our Kahui Kaumātua, ensuring culturally safe delivery of services to tāngata whaiora and whānau.

 For more information about any of the groups please phone 0800 925 242.

 Aronui Arts Therapy Programme

-A group that aims to reduce alcohol and drug use and gambling harm through the medium of art.
-A therapeutic process which includes interactive drawing, free expression, role play, writing, painting, sculpting, pencil, charcoal, and crayon.
+Aronui is an arts therapy group for people who have experienced harm from addictions and/or mild mental health issues.
+A therapeutic process which includes interactive drawing, free expression, role play, writing, painting, sculpting, pencil, charcoal, and crayon (Criteria may apply).

 Te Rongo Pai

 An open support group offering peer support, information/education, in a friendly environment.

 Te Kore is a closed group for women who have experienced harm from addictions and/or mild mental health.

 Te Kore Puna-Rua